sfigg/commercialization-public/docset/manufacture/desktop/oem-deployment-for-desktop-1607.md

 #### Modify the answer file

 1. The OEM may wish to create a new answer file.
-The following sample answer file covers most the required settings for [Windows OEM Policy Document (OPD)](http://click.email.microsoftemail.com/?qs=4e5762cd9d90bfec0d11dfa9bca1a9efd4924672c363af092f176011a77178f6f1caa72260b9766a).
+The following sample answer file covers most the required settings for [Windows 10, version 1607 OEM Policy Document (OPD)](https://myoem.microsoft.com/oem/myoem/en/topics/Licensing/roylicres/ost2017/Pages/DP-OPDRoyWin10v1607CL.aspx).
 Therefore it is recommended to use this answer file:

     <table>
     <tr>